MicrosoftDocs/learn/learn-pr/includes/terraform-paths.md

 ms.date: 04/18/2024
 ms.author: jaredholgate
 ---
-To learn about Terraform on Azure, we recommend you take these three learning paths:
+To learn about Terraform on Azure, we recommend you take these learning paths:

 :::row:::
 :::column:::